zhouhaozeng/bioinformatics-codebase/README.md

 # bioinformatics-codebase
 Collection of code for genomic data analysis (mainly for RNA-Seq and ChIP-Seq data)
 ## profile
-Code for generating the profile of histone marks at specific sets of genomic landmarks.
+Code for **generating the profile of histone marks at specific sets of genomic landmarks**.

 #### `generate_profile_around_locations.py`